czhangy/UCLA-CS-Electives/CS/CS-161/notes.md

         - The subplan constructed for each body may need to include explicit communicative actions with other bodies
       - When a single entity is doing the planning, there is really only one goal, which all the bodies necessarily share
         - When the bodies are distinct agents that do their own planning, they may still share the same goal
-        - In a multiagent case, each agent decides what to do, resulting in a need for corrdination
+        - In a multiagent case, each agent decides what to do, resulting in a need for coordination
       - Clearest case of of multiagent problem is when the agents have different goals
       - Some systems are a mixture of centralized and multiagent planning
         - Goals can be brought into alignment by incentives
     - Planning with Multiple Simultaneous Actions
-      - Treat multieffector, multibody, and multiagent settings in the same way, labelling them as multiactor settings
+      - Treat multieffector, multibody, and multiagent settings in the same way, labeling them as multiactor settings
         - The generic term of "actor" covers effectors, bodies, and agents
       - Work out how to define transition models, correct plans, and efficient planning algorithms for the multiactor setting
         - A correct plan is one that, if executed by the actors, achieves the goal